apache/incubator-heron/contrib/kafka9/vagrant/README.md

 ## Overview

-With the help of this image one should be able to run an example `KafkaMirror` topology on Heron.
-Heron will launch itself on top of Aurora cluster.
+With the help of this image one should be able to run example topologies located in the `examples` dir on Heron.
+Heron will launch itself on top of Aurora or Mesos cluster.
 Other topologies would also run on this image, read further for instructions.

 ## Prerequisites